 Benign Paroxysmal Positional Vertigo (BPPV)

-In rare cases, surgery may be used to treat BPPV.
+Exercises that may be used to treat BPPV include:

 |By:||Reference Healthwise Staff||Last Revised: Reference December 16, 2010|

 |Medical Review:||Reference Anne C. Poinier, MD - Internal Medicine